lo-ise/antarctic-seaice-extent/README.md

 This exercise presents a method to calculate sea ice extent from sea ice concentration data, using ArcGIS.

-The exercise will begin by introducing a chain of operations to go from reading in the sea ice concentration data, to outputting a calculation of the area.
+The exercise will begin by introducing a chain of operations to go from reading in the sea ice concentration data, to outputting a calculation of the extent.
 It will first demonstrate this on one single band raster dataset.

 The operations will be executing using the Python prompt in ArcGIS Desktop.

-It will go on to show how to perform the same commands on any number of datasets.
+Finally, it will show how to perform the same commands on any number of datasets.

 ## Learning outcomes